 The Company has the authority to issue 500,000,000 shares of common stock, par value \$0.01 per share.
 On December 19, 2019, the Company issued its initial 50 shares to TIAA in connection with the formation of the Company.
-On December 31, 2019, as a result of the Merger, the Preference Shares issued by the Predecessor Entity were converted and exchanged for 3,310,540 shares of common stock of the Company, the Predecessor Entity's ordinary shares were dissolved at the time of the Merger.
+On December 31, 2019, as a result of the Merger, the Preference Shares issued by the Predecessor Entity were converted and exchanged for 3,310,540 shares of common stock of the Company, and the Predecessor Entity's ordinary shares were dissolved at the time of the Merger.

 In connection with the Initial Fundraising Period, the Company held its Initial Closing on March 13, 2020 and entered into subscription agreements with a number of investors providing for the private placement of the Company's shares.
 The Company has held several Subsequent Closings since the Initial Closing until March 13, 2022.
 On March 8, 2022, the Company's board of directors determined to conduct a follow-on offering of the Company's shares of common stock following the end of the Initial Fundraising Period, which ended on March 13, 2022 (the "Follow-on Offering").
-The initial closing of the Follow-on Offering was held on April 15, 2022 and the Company expects to hold additional closings until the conclusion of the fiscal quarter ending June 30, 2022.
-Under the terms of the subscription agreements, investors are required to fund drawdowns to purchase the Company had received capital commitments totaling \$777,671 (\$377,254 remaining undrawn), of which \$100,000 (\$26,741 remaining undrawn) is from an affiliated entity of the Company, TIAA.
-As of March 31, 2022, TIAA owned 3,671,631 shares of the Company's common stock.
+The Company held its final closing of the Follow-on Offering on June 15, 2022.
+Under the terms of the subscription agreements, investors are required to fund drawdowns to purchase the Company's shares of common stock up to the amount of their respective capital commitment each time the Company delivers a drawdown notice.
+As of June 30, 2022, the Company had received capital commitments totaling \$905,178 (\$469,798 remaining undrawn), of which \$100,000 (\$26,741 remaining undrawn) is from an affiliated entity of the Company, TIAA.
+As of June 30, 2022, TIAA owned 3,671,631 shares of the Company's common stock.

-The following table summarizes total shares issued and proceeds received related to capital activity from inception through March 31, 2022:
+The following table summarizes total shares issued and proceeds received related to capital activity from inception through June 30, 2022: